-For over the last 40 years, Robert Irwin Wolf has been widely prolific in the fields of fine art photography, sculpture, art therapy, expressive analysis, and psychoanalysis.
-Initially trained in the fine arts of photography and sculpture, he later went on to pursue clinical training in art therapy and psychoanalysis and is a New York State licensed psychoanalyst and creative art therapist, currently in private practice in New York City.
-He has taught courses, published and presented internationally on the integration of creativity and in-depth psychoanalytic theory and practice.
+For over 40 years, Dr. Robert Irwin Wolf, based in New York, NY, has been prolific in the fields of fine art photography, sculpture, creative art therapy, phototherapy, expressive analysis, and psychoanalysis.
+Initially trained in the fine arts of photography and sculpture at Pratt Institute, he later went on to pursue clinical training in art therapy and psychoanalysis at The National Psychological Association for Psychoanalysis and earned his Doctorate in Psychoanalytic Studies at the Parkmore Institute.
+He is a New York state-licensed psychoanalyst and creative art therapist, currently in private practice in New York City, in Manhattan.
+He has taught courses, supervised clinicians and has published and presented internationally on the integration of creativity within psychoanalytic theory and practice.

 Click here for Vitae.

 After receiving early training in stone carving at Pratt Institute, Wolf has continuously evolved as a stone sculpture artist of abstract form.
 His intense interest in both people and art are reflected in his contemporary sculptures.
 He believes forces that heal and promote emotional growth in people are related to those that influence our sense of aesthetic expression through the creation of artwork and that the act of 'creating art' provides a personal space within which one may more easily access non-verbal, implicit thought processes, and explore unconscious material.

 Wolf’s sculptures are a blend of figurative and abstract elements expressed through various types of stone and wood.
 Each piece suggests a unique gestural communication that is intrinsic to human experience and is often perceived on an unconscious, visceral level, and is reflected within what is now referred to as 'implicit' memory and thought processes.